When the Tigers Broke Free: Part 1

 The first verse is played during the opening of the film, where Pink's father is cleaning and loading a revolver while smoking a cigarette as he hears bombers fly overhead.
 The film then transitions into the song "In the Flesh?", showing his fate.

 Part 2

-The second verse is played after the song "Another Brick in the Wall Part 1" while Pink is shown discovering his father's uniform, straight razor and bullets, along with the letter of condolence.
+The second verse is played after the song "Another Brick in the Wall, Part 1" while Pink is shown discovering his father's uniform, straight razor and bullets, along with the letter of condolence.
 He then puts on the uniform, and it cuts between his father doing the same.

-Reception
+Critical reception

 In a review for The Final Cut, Patrick Schabe of PopMatters believed the addition of "When the Tigers Broke Free" to The Final Cut enhanced the album, specifically "making it easier to fathom the imagery of 'The Hero's Return'".
 Schabe also believed the track "draws a direct line between 'One of the Fews exhortations to 'teach' and a moment captured in history – the story of Waters' father's death."